 He’s a chocolate lover’s dream – a child-size snowman concocted almost entirely from white chocolate (the carrot nose is marzipan).
-And he greets all who enter The Peninsula hotel through early January.
+He greets all who enter The Peninsula hotel through early January.

-The holidays are an unofficial bake-off between the city’s big hotels with armies in their pastry kitchens.
+The holidays are an unofficial bake-off between the city’s big hotels.
 After sitting on the sidelines, the Peninsula entered the fray last year with the arrival of executive pastry chef Deden Putra, a master of monumental confectionery art.

-Putra warmed up in 2012 with two large lollipop reindeer, an eye candy tribute to the fairy-lit reindeer that served as the hotel’s unofficial holiday mascots.
+Putra warmed up in 2012 with a pair of super-sized lollipop reindeer, an eye candy tribute to the fairy-lighted reindeer that served as the hotel’s unofficial holiday mascots.

 This year, he showcases a year-round Peninsula stalwart, the white-clad pages sporting signature pillbox hats, a look that originated at the hotel’s Hong Kong mother ship.